 - the ICC Champions Trophy (cricket), in 2006,

 - the BWF World Championships (badminton), in 2009,

 - …and many more.

 The country also annually hosts the Chennai Open, the Mumbai Marathon, the Delhi Half Marathon, and the Indian Masters.
 The importance given to sports in India grows bigger and bigger year after year.

 The Indian team runs at the highest international level and some players such as Sachin Tendulkar are exceptionally famous across the country.
-Some games are watched by the whole nation, such as matches against neighbour country Pakistan or else against United Kingdom national team.
+Some games are watched by the whole nation, such as matches against neighbour country Pakistan or else against the United Kingdom national team.